ComfortDelGro: Bus and Rail

 ComfortDelGro owns 75% of SBS Transit, which is listed separately on the Singapore Exchange.
 SBS Transit is a leading bus and rail operator in Singapore.
 Every day, it carries more than three million passengers on its extensive bus and rail network.

 SBS Transit operates about 250 bus services with a fleet of more than 3,200 buses.
 The buses serve 17 interchanges and more than 3,500 bus stops island-wide.
-Additionally, SBS Transit operates the North East line, which is Singapore's first fully automated, underground heavy rail system that connects Punggol to HarbourFront, as well as the Sengkang and Punggol LRT line.
+Additionally, SBS Transit operates the North East Line, which is Singapore's first fully automated, underground heavy rail system that connects Punggol to HarbourFront, as well as the Sengkang and Punggol LRT Lines.

 SBS Transit also operates the Downtown line.
 It is 42 km long with 34 stations, making it the longest underground line in Singapore.
 The first stage of the Downtown line commenced passenger service on 22 December 2013.
 The second and third stages were ready for passenger service on 27 December 2015 and 21 October 2017 respectively.

 ComfortDelGro Bus, as a private-bus charter subsidiary, is the largest private land-transport company in Singapore, which offers a wide range of bus charter services, including employee and school bus services.
 It also offers overland bus services to West Malaysia, and operates premium bus services, complementing those offered by SBS Transit.

 Taxi

-Comfort and CityCab, both taxi companies belonging to ComfortDelGro Corporation, are the largest players in Singapore's taxi industry with a combined fleet of 16,600 taxis.
+Comfort and CityCab, both taxi companies belonging to ComfortDelGro Corporation, are the largest players in Singapore's taxi industry with a combined fleet of 8,800 taxis.
 The ComfortDelGro taxi booking system wirelessly connects the taxis using the General Packet Radio Service (GPRS) technology via the in-vehicle Mobile Data Terminals (MDTs).
 Today, its Customer Contact Centre caters to over 32 million taxi bookings annually.
 Comfort and CityCab also operate ComfortDelGro LimoCabs and MaxiCabs in its fleet.

-CityCab was formed in 1995 from the merger of SABS (Singapore Airport Bus Services), SBS Taxi and Singapore Commuters.
+On 20 April 2022, ComfortDelGro launched its mobile application under a fresh name to offer services through one platform.
+The app, now known as CDG Zig, integrates ComfortDelGro's taxi booking tool with its now-decommissioned lifestyle tool Zig.

 Automotive Engineering

 Besides servicing private cars through its SPARK Car Care business, ComfortDelGro Engineering provides accident repair for most of ComfortDelGro's taxi fleet, as well as vehicle fleets for ComfortDelGro Bus and ComfortDelGro Rent-A-Car.
 Its diesel sale department's 17 diesel kiosks provide diesel at subsidised rate to ComfortDelGro's 16,600-strong taxi fleet islandwide.

 Its vehicle construction unit custom-builds vehicles for passenger transportation as well as for special function for both local and regional customers.
 It also provides modifications, retrofitting and refurbishment to existing vehicles.
-ComfortDelGro Engineering is also the authorised distributor for Volvo Buses in Singapore.
+ComfortDelGro Engineering (as well as the predecessors) started with SBS in 1977 at MacKenzie Road Depot, assembling Leyland Atlanteans, Mercedes-Benz O305s, Leyland Olympians, Volvo Olympians, Volvo B10TLs, Dennis Tridents, selected Scania K230UBs, Volvo B9TLs while being ordered by SBS Transit; and now Wright StreetDeck from Big Bus Tours Singapore.